 Other Important Information

 The complainant may choose to submit an anonymous report; however, this may impede the ability of the Research Integrity Officer (RIO) to fully investigate the matter, as it is often necessary to ask clarifying questions of the person submitting a report to our office.
-To speak to someone on the phone regarding a concern but still remain anonymous, please contact the Research Integrity Coordinator in the Office of the Vice President for Research at 512-232-3768 or email@example.com.
+To speak with someone on the phone regarding a concern—and still maintain anonymity—please contact the Research Integrity Coordinator in the Office of the Vice President for Research at 512-232-3768 or email@example.com.

-University policy stipulates that all persons involved in a research misconduct case maintain confidentiality about the allegation’s nature and details.
-The RIO will inform all parties involved about the confidentiality policy at the beginning of each phase of the case.
+To the extent possible, the RIO maintains the confidentiality of case details and documents.
+In addition, University policy stipulates that all persons involved in a research misconduct case also maintain confidentiality regarding the nature and details of the case.
+The RIO informs all parties of the confidentiality policy at the beginning of each phase of the case.

 Mandatory Reporting to Funding Agencies and Regulatory Agencies